Gregg Popovich: Pomona-Pitzer and early career (1973–1994)

-San Antonio Spurs (1994–present)
+San Antonio Spurs (1994–2025)

 In 1994, Popovich returned to San Antonio as the general manager and vice president of basketball operations after Peter Holt purchased the team.
 Popovich's first move was to sign Avery Johnson as the team's starting point guard.
 Another one of Popovich's early moves in San Antonio was to trade Dennis Rodman to the Chicago Bulls for Will Perdue.
-Rodman was not fond of Popovich, as Rodman said in his first book, Bad As I Wanna Be.

-After the Spurs had a 3–15 start in the 1996–97 season, with David Robinson sidelined with a preseason back injury, Popovich fired coach Bob Hill on December 10, 1996 and named himself head coach.
+After the Spurs had a 3–15 start in the 1996–97 season, with David Robinson sidelined with a preseason back injury, Popovich fired coach Bob Hill on December 10, 1996, and named himself head coach.
 Robinson then broke his foot after only six games and was lost for the season.
 Sean Elliott was also limited to 39 games due to injury, and Chuck Person missed the entire season.
 With a reduced roster that included an aging Dominique Wilkins, the Spurs struggled and won only 17 games for the remainder of the season for an overall record of 20–62.
 The Spurs' disastrous season allowed them the first overall pick in the 1997 NBA draft, which they used to draft Tim Duncan out of Wake Forest University.

 The Spurs blossomed as the 6'11" Duncan teamed up with the 7'1" Robinson in a "Twin Tower" offense and defense for several years.
 After recovering to win 56 games in 1997–1998 (Popovich's first full year as coach), the Spurs won their first NBA title in 1999.

 In 2002, Popovich relinquished his position as general manager to R. C. Buford, who had served as the team's head scout.
 Popovich and Buford were both given their starts in the NBA in 1988 as assistants on Brown's coaching staff with the Spurs.

 Popovich has won five championships with the Spurs—1999, 2003, 2005, 2007 and 2014.
 He was named NBA Coach of the Year in 2003, 2012, and 2014.

 On April 4, 2008, Popovich returned to the U.S. Air Force Academy to receive the academy's award of Distinguished Graduate.
 Despite his four NBA titles at the time, Popovich said it was the most meaningful award he had ever received.